Oh

 Perfect day, 9 year old version |

 Race morning was gorgeous and after a warm up spent mostly marveling at the stunning cherry blossoms, Ellen and I cheered on Rachel as she got underway, shed our layers and headed to the start.
-As we stood on the starting line the race director announced that due to an active crime scene out on the course the race had been rerouted and would now be shorter than 10 miles by some myst ery amount.
+As we stood on the starting line the race director announced that due to an active crime scene out on the course the race had been rerouted and would now be shorter than 10 miles by some mystery amount.
 I had the strangest reaction to this news: instead of being frustrated I was instantly relieved!
 All the pressure was off; since this wasn’t a 10 miler it became just a fun run in my head.
 It also seemed SO much easier to run 9.?? miles than 10 miles.
 All totally illogical, I know.
 Logic aside, when the gun went off I felt completely at ease.

 The view from our warm up |

 Post race, all smiles with Ellen and Rachel.
-Upside of a novel race distance: PR's all around! |
+Upside of a

 Now